galElmalah/scaffolder/README.md

   Load the templates from a specific location.
 - _--entry-point_ _\<absolutePath>_
   Generate the template to a specified location.
+- _--path-prefix _\<relativePath>_
+  Path that will be appended the the location the script is generated into.
 - --folder, -f _\<folderName>_
   _\<folderName>_: The name of the folder you want the template to be generated into.
 If none is supplied the template will be generated to the current working directory.
 - _\<parameter>=\<value>_